sjn/toolchain-bikeshed/doc/GLOSSARY.md

 "The Perl 6 module deployment stanza"

 Consists of several steps.
 All of these should at some point be run, but they don't have to be run "at the same time".
 The sequence has the following steps:

+- Fetch
 - Unpack/Update source
 - Check if dependencies are met
 - Build
    - Create build directory
    - Apply patches
-   - Generate data files
+   - Generate files
    - Apply filters
    - Create precompiled library files
    - Populate the build directory with above files
 - Pre-install test of everything in the build directory
 - Install
     - Either Preparatory Install into a staging area (for Packaging)
-    - Or OS Vendor Install
+    - Or OS Vendor Install (alongside/overriding system packages)
     - Or System Install
+    - Or Core Install (e.g. into a Perl 6 implementation repository tree)
 - Optional Install-tests
 - Optional Post-install test, if tests and test dependencies have been installed
+- Uninstall

 ### Pre-compilation